mkopylec/charon-spring-boot-starter/README.md

 charon.metrics.reporting.interval-in-seconds: <interval_in_seconds>
 ```

-To create a custom reporter create a Spring bean that extends `ScheduledReporter`:
+To create a custom metrics reporter create a Spring bean that extends `ScheduledReporter`:

 ```java
 @Component